cs231n/cs231n.github.io/optimization-1.md

 <div class="fig figcenter fighighlight">
   <img src="/assets/svmbowl.png">
   <div class="figcaption">
     1-dimensional illustration of the data loss.
 The x-axis is a single weight and the y-axis is the loss.
-The data loss is a sum multiple terms, each of which is either independent of a particular weight, or a linear function of it that is thresholded at zero.
+The data loss is a sum of multiple terms, each of which is either independent of a particular weight, or a linear function of it that is thresholded at zero.
 The full SVM data loss is a 30,730-dimensional version of this shape.
   </div>
 </div>